-MSE is used to provide scientific support for design and implementation of a fishery harvest strategy.
-MSE leads to informed policy development by examining simulated harvest strategies prior to their real-world application.
+MSE is used to provide scientific support for the design and implementation a fishery harvest strategy.
+MSE helps to inform policy development through simulation of harvest strategies prior to real-world application.

 How we apply MSE

-We take a nuanced approach to the specification of population dynamics models that are used in MSE.
-From unique life histories (e.g., invertebrate fisheries), to multi-species fisheries, and to spatially complex fish stocks, we develop specialized simulation models.
+We take a nuanced approach to specifying population dynamics models that are used in MSE.
+We develop specialized models that represent unique life histories, multi-species fisheries, and spatially complex fish stocks.

 MSE is a form of trade-off analysis.
 Not all fishery harvest strategies will produce the same outcomes.
-Understanding trade-offs between conservation and fishery capacity to provide food security and economic well-being is central to successful fishery management.
+Understanding trade-offs between conservation and fishery capacity to provide food and economic benefits is central to successful fishery management.

 Communication is key.
-We deliver more than technical reports.
-Through engagement with stakeholders and decision-makers we aim to provide clarity and transparency in the delivery of scientific information.
-The use of MSE often presents an opportunity for collaboration between scientists, stakeholders, and decision-makers.
+Through engagement with stakeholders and decision-makers we aim to provide clarity in the delivery of scientific information.
+MSE often presents an opportunity for collaboration between scientists, stakeholders, and decision-makers.